calebmshafer/workspaces/README.md

 # VSCode Workspaces

-A set of VSCode workspaces put together to support various development environments.
+A set of VSCode workspaces that support various development environments, linking together multiple repositories.

 Each one has its own readme and instructions on how to use it.